Ethical Investing: How You Can and Why You Should

 Aviva UK: An Accredited Company

 In 2021, one of the UK’s largest insurance companies, Aviva, achieved independent Ethical Accreditation from The Good Shopping Guide.
 A crucial reason for this is their commitment to corporate responsibility and ethical investments, including the incorporation of environmental, social, and governance factors into their decision-making and risk assessment.
+In the same year, Aviva was the first major insurance company worldwide to target Net Zero carbon by 2040 – the most demanding target of any major insurance company in the world.

 A Long History